maurosbarigia/IdentityServer-Presentation/slides.md

 Linux services need a keytab.
 They need to be stored somewhere.
 This is conceptually equivalent to store username/password pairs somewhere.

-Communication between Uberit and C3 would require domain trust between the two Active Directory instances This is against the company view of splitting “the platform” from “the company”.
-One of the requirements was to consider Uberit AD as "compromised" and build everything new on top of a clean and secure AD in C3.

-This is against the industry trend and what the rest of the world is doing C3 should be an opportunity to “move forward” – and OIDC is the direction to go
+This is against the industry trend and what the rest of the world is doing The migration should be an opportunity to “move forward” – and OIDC is the direction to go

 ---